 Code of conduct for events sponsored by the MIT Libraries

 At the MIT Libraries we are committed to an inclusive, collaborative, caring and respectful community environment.
-We also are dedicated to providing and supporting conference and event experiences that offer extraordinary and joyful learning experiences for everyone, and we strongly promote similar expectations at venues other than our own.
-Feedback on your experience at an MIT Libraries-sponsored event is welcomed as an opportunity for continuous learning and towards meeting our goals of inclusion and equity.
+We aim to provide conference and event experiences that offer extraordinary and joyful learning for everyone.
+We welcome feedback on your experience at any MIT Libraries-sponsored event.
+It gives us an opportunity to continually learn and move toward our goals of inclusion and equity.

 Behaviors not tolerated

 We do not tolerate harassment or disrespect of event participants in any form.
 Sexual or discriminatory language and imagery are not appropriate for any event, including presentations, discussions, and associated social events.
 Harassment includes:

 - Offensive verbal comments related to